 In table 4, we show the number of static dependences that are responsible for 99.9% of all dynamic mis-speculations.
 Note that as the window size increases more static dependences are exposed.
 These newly exposed dependences may be far more frequent than the dependences observed when the window is smaller.
 This explains, for example, why in compress fewer dependences are responsible for the vast majority of mis-speculations when the window increases from 8 to 16 or 8 to 32.
 Finally, in table 5 we show the miss-rate of DDCs of 32, 128, and 512 entries.
-As it can be seen, even when all the dynamic dependences (that are visible from within the given instruction window) are mis-speculations.
+As it can be seen, even when all the dynamic dependences (that are visible from within the given instruction window) are mis-speculated, only a few static dependences cause most of the mis-speculations.
 Furthermore, DDCs of moderate size capture most of these dependences.